-A new legislation in the Philippines that would make it more difficult to hire contract workers may soon be signed by the country’s President, Rodrigo Duterte, a long-time supporter of expanded worker rights.
+New legislation would make would make hiring independent contractors in the Philippines more difficult.
+The bill may soon be signed by the country’s President, Rodrigo Duterte, a long-time supporter of expanded worker rights.

 The concern which gave rise to the legislation is the expanding practice of employing workers in six-month terms to avoid making them full-time employees, which would trigger entitlement of benefits, including paid leave.
-In 2018, temporary employment represented 21% of the total labor market in the Philippines.
+In 2018, independent contractors in the Philippines represented 21% of the total labor market.

 International Businesses Adjusting to the Changes

 Several prominent domestic and international business organizations representing employers have asked President Duterte to veto the bill, describing it as not in sync with the rest of the world’s move toward more flexible working arrangements.
 Some local legal experts agree with those concerns.
 However, the bill is supported by the country’s labor unions, despite the growing popularity of flexible labor practices among the Philippines’ workers.

 Some businesses have already begun to react to the trend toward protection of labor rights in the Philippines, including reducing the number of independent contractors and adding more full-time employees, or leveraging third party employer PEO options.
 Others have left the country altogether as a result of this and previous labor law reforms under President Duterte’s rule.